 Average rates in 2025/26 will increase by 3.0 per cent in line with the rate cap set by the Victorian Government under the Fair Go Rates System.
-It is important for residents to understand that valuations and the rate cap are quite independent of each other.
+It is important for residents to understand these two matters are quite independent of each other.
 The rate cap is applied to the total rates that Council can raise and not to individual properties.
 A resident's rate bill may vary by more or less than the rate cap due to the relative property valuation, the type of property it is, and also the waste charge.